 Such an appointment is usually scheduled at USCIS field office, nearest to your physical address.

-The biometrics is approximately a one-hour procedure where USCIS takes the applicant’s fingerprints, photograph, and/or signature.
+The biometrics is approximately a 30-mins procedure where USCIS takes the applicant’s fingerprints, photograph, and/or signature.

 Using these information, the government agency performs a detailed background check of the foreign applicant, confirming their identity.